zedlopez/ifm/Examples/Channel2.md

 For: Z-Machine

-Our previous implementation of televisions ("Channel 1") doesn't allow the player to type things like
+Our previous implementation of televisions ([Channel 1]) doesn't allow the player to type things like